loloRvz/nuttx-emulation/README.md

 qemu-system-arm -machine sabrelite -kernel nuttx -nographic
 ```

-You should now have access to the NuttX shell (nsh>).
+You should now have access to the NuttX shell (nsh>)!
 To exit qemu press
 'ctrl^a', followed by 'x'.

 ## Running WASM Modules on NuttX inside QEMU